Hyuto/yolov5-seg-python/README.md

 ## Run on GPU

-Auto using gpu to run model when devices is supported and `onnxruntime-gpu` is installed.
+Auto using gpu to run model when devices is supported.

+- `onnxruntime` need `onnxruntime-gpu` to be installed.

   **Note** : `onnxruntime-gpu` must be installed with the same version as `onnxruntime` to be able to use GPU.

+- `opencv-dnn` need custom build.

 ```bash
 pip install onnxruntime-gpu==<YOUR-ONNXRUNTIME-VERSION>